 5 out of 6 people found this review helpfulwrite a review of this game

 read more reviews by Unicorn Lynx

 The BadDisregarding the setting, Shadow Hearts is just a vanilla Japanese RPG.
-Even as a representative of its genre, Shadow Hearts is too linear.
-There are a few side-quests and optional uncovering of stronger beasts for Yuri, but that pretty much sums up the things you can do in the game outside of following the main story.
-Particularly aggravating is the lack of a real world map, replaced by linear jumping from dot to dot, which is a dubious fashion if ever there was one.
+Even as a representative of its genre, Shadow Hearts is way too linear.
+There are a few minor side-quests and optional uncovering of stronger beasts for Yuri, but that pretty much sums up the things you can do in the game outside of following the main story.
+Particularly aggravating is the lack of a real world map, replaced by linear jumping from dot to dot, which is a terrible habit if ever there was one.
 Forget about exploration, optional areas, or anything else you liked doing in Final Fantasy games: you are being guided from point A to point B in the most direct fashion imaginable.
 The dungeons aren't much better: they are small, straightforward, and hardly ever conveying the atmosphere due to the artificial pasting of 3D characters into pre-rendered, static backgrounds.